-No subsequent events occurred after December 31, 2010 that were material to these financial statements.
+No subsequent events occurred after December 31, 2011 that were material to these financial statements.

 VIII.
-CONCENTRATIONS OF CREDIT_RISK
+CONCENTRATIONS OF CREDIT RISK

-During the year, the County collected approximately 21% of its property tax revenue from one oil and gas company operating within the County.
+During the year, approximately 26.5% of the County's property tax levy was assessed on one oil and gas company operating within the County.
 This poses a potential risk to the County, which could be adversely affected if a situation arose where this company could or would not pay the assessed taxes.